sandulat/routes-gen/README.md

 routes-gen -d driver.js
 ```

-You can also publish it to npm, and use it as a package:
+You can also publish it to npm, install it, and use it as a package:

 ```
 routes-gen -d my-driver-package